 All of the funds he looked at outperformed the market in the initial time frame but then either performed equally to the market or underperformed for the next time frame.
 Eugene Fama also did a study like this in the 50s and came up with three forms of

 The second is the

-Lastly, the strong form of efficient market hypothesis states that even knowing private information will not produce returns that outperform the market.
+Lastly, the strong form of the efficient market hypothesis states that even knowing private information will not produce returns that outperform the market.
 If the efficient market hypothesis is true, then the market is inherently unpredictable.
-The way investors are able to get above average returns is to take on risk.
+The way investors are able to get above-average returns is to take on risk.
 The more risk you take on the bigger the potential return, but also the loss.